A

 only be there for a few hours a day.
 After the first couple of days, they

 have disappeared.
-If they have been there at all the past few days, I
+If they have been there at all the past few days, I have

 not seen them.